Pope Pius X and Russia: Russia and the Eastern Catholic Churches

-Feeling betrayed by Russia
+Feeling of betrayal by Russia

-Toward the end of his life, Pius X felt betrayed by Russia, which had not eased the religious persecution of the Catholic Church in Russia.
+Toward the end of his life, Pope Pius X felt betrayed by Russia, which had not eased the religious persecution of the Catholic Church in Russia.
 At his last public reception of the Diplomatic Corps, he publicly told the Russian ambassador, Aleksandr Nelidov:

 We will not accept greetings or congratulations from Russia, which did not keep a single promise to us or to the Catholics in Russia.

-As the surprised ambassador disagreed, the Pope rose from his throne and asked the ambassador to leave the room.
+As the surprised Nelidov disagreed, the Pope stood up from his throne and asked him to leave the room.